MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-1807.md

 **VM** | **Supported**
 --- | ---
-VMM management server | The VMM management server can be installed on a VM.<br/><br/> If you use dynamic memory, set the start RAM of the VM to at least 2048 MB.<br/><br/> Don&#39;t install on a server running Hyper-V.<br/><br/> You can deploy the VMM management server (physical or VM) in a highly available cluster.
+VMM management server | The VMM management server can be installed on a VM.<br/><br/> If you use dynamic memory, set the start RAM of the VM to at least 2048 MB.<br/><br/> Don't install on a server running Hyper-V.<br/><br/> You can deploy the VMM management server (physical or VM) in a highly available cluster.
 VMM console | You can install the VMM console on a VM.

 ## Installation components

-These components should be installed on the server, before you install VMM.
+These components should be installed on the server before you install VMM.

 **Component** | **VMM server** | **VMM console**
 --- | --- | ---
-Active Directory | The VMM management server must be a domain member.<br><br> The computer name should not exceed 15 characters. | A computer with the VMM console installed should be a domain member.
+Active Directory | The VMM management server must be a domain member.<br><br> The computer name shouldn't exceed 15 characters. | A computer with the VMM console installed should be a domain member.
 Windows ADK | [Download](/windows-hardware/get-started/adk-install) Windows ADK for Windows 10 | Not applicable
 PowerShell | PowerShell 5.0 | PowerShell 4.0, 5.0
 .NET | 4.6 | 4.5, 4.5.1, 4.5.2, 4.6